Comparisons

 Where does posthell fit a solo founder better?#

 Two things shape the founder fit.
-The pricing is flat at Solo $12 a month and Pro $29 a month, so it does not climb as you connect more of your own accounts.
+The pricing is flat tiers from $49 a month ($37 billed yearly), so it does not climb as you connect more of your own accounts.
 And only X posting is metered, since X charges per post behind the scenes, while LinkedIn, Threads, and Bluesky stay unlimited.
 From what I see, a founder mostly wants to batch a week of posts and check what drove signups, which is the exact loop posthell is built for.
 The scheduling guide for solo founders walks through that workflow.

 How do Publer and posthell compare side by side?#